Global Challenges: Analysing Global Progress

 - Analyse the range of sources collected to identify progress made, challenges remaining, and relevant policy and global co-operation initiatives

-- Situate their own findings in a wider research context
+- Situate your own findings in a wider research context

-- Show a developed understanding based on their own work
+- Show a developed understanding based on your own work

 - Work collaboratively with other students to contribute to a wider project